Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tsSCSLlVaN8.md

 ### Transcript

-> will radar towers get more useful i don't know if any plans for that but please go to our qa site and let us know what about them isn't useful thick indeed
+> will radar towers get more useful I don't know if any plans for that but please go to our qa site and let us know what about them isn't useful thick indeed